 - A 2018 California State University study found that the rewards of social media (such as when someone likes your post) stimulate users’ brain pleasure in the same way that drug use does in addicts.
 The more one uses, the greater the need to continue using.

 - Stanford psychiatrist Anna Lembke discussed the “druggification” of social connection through social media apps.
 She points to the unnaturally high levels of dopamine that social media releases in the human brain through continual novelty and reward, comparing the level to that released by alcohol or heroin.

 - A Harvard University study identified social media use as an activity that strongly alters brain chemistry, leads to addictive behaviors, and decreases overall mental health.

 Get Help After a Social Media-Involved Driving Accident

 If you were injured because a motorist used social media while driving, we may be able to assist you in taking legal action.
 Personal injury law can help bring awareness to an issue that is endangering drivers, passengers, and pedestrians across the country.

 When you hold a negligent driver accountable for their actions, you can help make sure they never make the same mistake again.
 Just like drinking and driving, this dangerous behavior needs to be addressed.
 If you suffered injury or the loss of a loved one, contact us today for a no cost initial consultation.
-An attorney from Krzak Rundio Law Group is ready to hear your story.
+An attorney from Krzak Rundio Gorman, Injury Attorneys is ready to hear your story.